 What is an Earnout?

 An earnout is a risk allocation mechanism for the acquirer wherein the purchase price is contingent on the “future performance” of the target company.
-The acquirer pays a majority of the purchase price upfront at the time of closing the deal and the remaining is contingent on the performance of the target.
+The acquirer pays a majority of the purchase price upfront, at the time of closing the deal, and the remainder is contingent on the performance of the target.

 For example, if the seller thinks the business is worth $100 million and the acquirer believes it is worth $70 million, they can agree on an initial price of $70 million and the remaining $30 million can form part of the earnout.
-The $30 million may be contingent on factors like revenue, EBITDA margins, earnings per share, retention of key employees, etc.
+The $30 million may be contingent on factors such as revenue, EBITDA margins, earnings per share, or retention of key employees.

 Source: Private Equity Acquisition Model from CFI’s Financial Modeling Templates Course

 Earnouts in an M&A transaction

 Disagreements about a company’s valuation in any deal are not something new.
 The seller wants to get the highest possible price, and he/she may believe that the business is worth more than the acquirer thinks.
 The acquirer, on the other hand, is wary about the target company’s growth or retention of key employees or major customers.
 One possible solution to this dilemma is earnouts, which help bridge the gap between an optimistic seller and a skeptical buyer.

 Structuring the earnout is an important part of the M&A process.

 - Valuation Gap – When the acquirer believes the projection used by the target company includes hockey-stick valuation and is unrealistic, it will try to go for a lump sum payment as per their projection ($70 million) and the remaining ($30 million – valued extra as per the seller) as earnouts over 2-3 years.